 The legendary bar in Durham as it relates to Duke is Shooters II (or just Shooters for short).
 Its clientele varies depending on the night with graduate students packing the house on Fridays and undergrads dominating on Wednesdays and Saturdays.
 It's the only place to dance in the area, so it's generally very popular.
 Dain's Place gets positive commentary for its laid-back atmosphere.
 It's also your chance to meet Duke athletes as there's a great chance they show up at Shooters after a win.
 For a change of pace, you've got the rooftop bar at the Durham Hotel and Alley Twenty Six.
 It's a step up from college prices on drinks, but the cocktails are cheaper than what you'd pay in a major city.
 The rooftop bar at the Durham Hotel might even remind you a bit of Top of the Hill, rival University of North Carolina's rooftop bar in Chapel Hill.
 The brewery scene is increasing in Durham like it seems to be everywhere in America these days.
 Ponysaurus Brewing Co. and Fullsteam are your two best brewery options.

 There are two main areas for bars in Raleigh: Glenwood Ave and Fayetteville Street.
 The Glenwood Ave area has long been busy for nightlife Cornerstone Tavern starts your journey at the top of the strip with a carefree and positive vibe in a bar that looks like a house.
 Napper Tandy’s and Hibernian Pub (recently reopened) down the street are your run-of-the-mill Irish bars.
 Solas sets up as more of a dance club with a roof situation that lets you enjoy the weather.
 Clockwork offers unique cocktails for those looking for something more sophisticated.
 Down on Fayetteville Street, you’ll find Zinda, one of the newer hot spots in town for dancing.
-(Bottle service isn’t worth it there, so don’t pay the extra money.)
-The Oxford is a few steps away and hosts live music constantly in its gastropub setting.
+(Bottle service isn’t worth it there, so don’t pay the extra money).
 The Raleigh Times is a local favorite, with three floors and a nice rooftop for a beautiful night.
 The crowd is generally older than the previously mentioned bars with the crowd in the 25-40 range.
 Fox Liquor Bar is the best Raleigh option for speakeasy cocktails.